metamystical/mdht/README.md

 ---------|------------
-values | array of peer *locations* which have the torrent with infohash ih target | computed *id* of BEP44 data v | BEP44 data actually stored; may be a retrieved value if resetTarget is used salt | salt actually used (<= 64-byte buffer) seq | sequence number (int) of mutable data; outgoing/incoming for putData/getData k | public key used to sign and verify mutable data (32-byte buffer)
+values | array of peer *locations* which have the torrent with infohash ih target | computed *id* of BEP44 data v | for putData, BEP44 data actually stored (may be a retrieved value if resetTarget is used); for getData, retrieved BEP44 data salt | salt actually used (<= 64-byte buffer) seq | sequence number (int) of mutable data; outgoing/incoming for putData/getData k | public key used to sign and verify mutable data (32-byte buffer)